Croydon/tuda-vr-parkour/README.md

 ## Control

   * Before flying is enabled it needs to be configured
-    * Put your right arm with the controler as far up as you can, then press `X`
+    * Put your right hand with the controler as far up as you can, then press `X`
-    * Then, your right arm with the controler as far down as you can (while still standing straight), then press `A`
+    * Then, put your right hand with the controler as far down as you can (while still standing straight), then press `A`
     * If done both, you should be able to fly up, down or hold your position, depending on the height of your right controller (or hand for that matter if hand-tracking is enabled, but I don't recommend that)
   * Press the `Left Trigger Button` to move in the horizontol direction of where you are looking at
   * `B` or `Y` to reset to last save point, for cases when the player flew/ran complete off the road and does not find a quick way back